2021 OFFICE BEARERS

 Stephanie works in teaching and research, specifically financial and management accounting, social accounting, corporate social responsibility (CSR) and sustainable development.
 She is the CPA liaison officer at the University of Wollongong and a member of the Illawarra Branch.
 Stephanie is keen to develop and facilitate relationships that support CPA Australia members, local business and education institutions, and to promote CPA Australia and its professional accounting opportunities to higher education students.

 View Stephanie's LinkedIn profile.

 Lynette has a long history with CPA Australia – she was the organiser of the 2001 Malaysian national conference and member of the Penang Branch.
 Currently, she is part of CPA Australia’s Inner West Accountants, Women in Business, and Directors Discussion Groups.

 Founder and Principal, Karen Pitt Accounting Services

-Karen has experience in project accounting, financial accounting, and management accounting.
-She is a member of the Governance and Strategy and CPA Women in Business discussion group, and from 2006 to 2007 was a member of the CPA Young Professionals Network in Victoria.
+Karen has experience in project accounting, financial accounting and management accounting.
+She is a member of the Governance and Strategy, and Women in Business Discussion Groups, and from 2006 to 2007 was a member of the CPA Australia Young Professionals Network in Victoria.